fabja19/RML_v2_img/README.md

 Here, ```<model name>``` can be any of  _LitRadioUNet, LitPMNet_ or _LitUNetDCN_ and the configs for the dataset class corresponding to our experiments can be found in  the directory [configs/data](configs/data).
 The training procedure will save the results including a model checkpoint, log file, config and Tensorboard log in a subdirectory of [./logs](./logs).

 Instead of training from scratch, you can [download](https://zenodo.org/uploads/10210089) the checkpoints and configs for some of the trained models.
+The checkpoints for this updated version are contained in *model_checkpoints_v2_img.zip*.

 Trained models can be evaluated on the test set by running